 For the university a joint doctorate can be the starting point of a more intense cooperation with the partner university, which can lead to a future joint research projects, exchange of (doctoral) students, etc. There is also the financial part: joint doctorates often generate extra money, because the Flemish government rewards each doctoral degree with the normal amount for a doctoral degree, while the cooperating university often also finances a part of the doctorate, or even the whole doctorate.
 So a joint doctorate often costs less, but produces as much as another doctorate.

 - For joint doctorates with other Flemish universities there are slightly different rules.
 Contact firstname.lastname@example.org for more information.

-- Universities from some countries aren’t legaly authorised to deliver joint doctorates, for instance The Netherlands.
+- Universities from some countries aren’t legally authorised to deliver joint doctorates.
 Contact email@example.com for more information.